PrabinGhimire625/GET-POST_DATA/README.md

-#MongoDB connectivity to the Node.js
-#Using the http post method to create the data in the mongoDB
-#Get the data using the http get method from the database.
+#MongoDB connectivity to the Node.js.
+Using the http post method to create the data in the mongoDB an get the data using the http get method from the database.